 The teenager has handled the matter with class and grace, shrugging off the haters and focusing on the positive people in her life.
 "Some people only hate you because of the way other people love you," she recently tweeted.

 It's no secret that Charlie Sheen and Roger Ebert dislike each other (especially after Sheen's insensitive cancer comments), but this Twitter battle took it to a whole new level.
-Back in 2011, Ebert tweeted, "I could get a million followers like Charlie Sheen did, but my wife would leave me and I'd be a poor lonely sap like he is."
+Back in 2011, a now-deceased Ebert tweeted, "I could get a million followers like Charlie Sheen did, but my wife would leave me and I'd be a poor lonely sap like he is."

 Sheen responded in true tiger blood fashion, "Yeah, you really don't know lonely til you've gone to town on 5 chicks at once. #still #winning #planbetter."